Get in Touch

 1. Enclosure

-This is basically a box which provides the voluminous area to act as a sterile environment.
-It is generally a stainless steel cuboid box, with a glass shutter in front.
+This is an enclosure which provides the voluminous area to act as a sterile environment.
+It is generally a stainless-steel cuboid box, with a glass shutter in front.
 The enclosure protects the sterile environment created inside the cabinet by insulating it and separating it from the outside environment.

-The material of the box is often stainless steel, because it is very resistant to biological contamination and is easy to clean, without requiring any special coating or such.
-The glass (or fiberglass) shutter in front of the box opens full or half by means of hinges or sliders, and so lets the user access the work surface.
+The material of the box is often stainless steel, because it is very resistant to biological contamination and is easy to clean, without requiring any special coating as such.
+The glass (or fiberglass) shutter in front of the box opens completely or partially by means of hinges or sliders, thereby letting the user access the work surface.

 2. Work Surface

-Also made of stainless steel, this is the flat table for you to work on inside the enclosure.
-If it is a vertical laminar airflow, then the work surface may have holes in it (or be a hard net-like structure) to let the air pass through.
+Made of stainless steel, this is the flat table for you to work on inside the enclosure.
+If it is a vertical laminar airflow cabinet, then the work surface may have holes in it (or be a hard net-like structure) to let the air pass through.
 You can put your work apparatus on this surface and carry out sensitive tasks like tissue culture, electronic wafer formation, bacterial culture, and more.

 3. Pre-filter

-The pre filter or filter pad is the first line of defense against impure air, in a laminar airflow cabinet.
-It sits in touch with the outside environment directly, generally behind a mesh or net or grill, either on top of the cabinet or below the work surface facing the front.
+The pre-filter or filter pad is the first line of defense against impure air in a laminar airflow cabinet.
+It comes in contact with the outside environment directly, generally behind a mesh, net or grill, either on top of the cabinet or below the work surface facing the front.

 The pre-filter is basically a large piece of washable sheet, folded a few times over to make it thick.
 It has large fibrous pores that can trap suspended particles in air about 5 microns or bigger.
 It acts as the primary filter that scrubs out the air by interception method of filtering.